 - Can cut any metal, even heat treated (before cutting) and reflective metals (titanium, brass & copper)

-Steel is ideal for cutting using both Laser and Waterjet, even after it has been hardened (with minimal slow-down of cutting speed).
-For thin material (0.5mm to 20mm) Laser Cutting will be the most economic, while for sheet thicknesses from 20mm to 170mm Waterjet will give a high quality and accurate cut.
+Steel (Mild & Stainless) is ideal for cutting using both Laser and Waterjet, even after it has been hardened (with minimal slow-down of cutting speed).
+For thin material (0.5mm to 25mm) Laser Cutting will be the most economic, while for sheet thicknesses from 25mm to 170mm Waterjet will give a high quality and accurate cut.
 Waterjet also does not involve heat therefore will create no Heat Affected Zone and therefore can be ideal for heat sensitive items.

 Aluminium is a light weight but strong metal used in a wide variety of applications.
 Aluminium is a relatively soft metal and can be difficult to machine.
 Our laser can cut Aluminium up to 8mm, however, abrasive waterjet cuts Aluminium extremely well up to 170mm thick.

-Copper & Brass are also challenging materials to machine and cut, but abrasivejet systems make cutting copper and Brass easy.
+Copper & Brass are also challenging materials to machine and cut, but Water Jet systems make cutting Copper and Brass easy.
 Both Copper and Brass are impossible to cut on a conventional laser due to reflection.
 It is also difficult to machine conventionally, because it tends to gum up conventional cutting tools.
 Water Jet Cutting is the most appropriate solution for copper & brass.